Tonikiller10000/RoboSumo/README.md

 Programming of the robot is done via UART protocoll with an [FTDI](https://github.com/Tonikiller10000/CH340G-FTDI-PROGRAMER) programming board.
 The code for the RoboSumo is not ready.

 ### Design and mentions

+This is The model I followed and some tips:
+- to reach better torque on the wheels, it should be wider.
+- to mount the motors use molderd plastic motor holders, or be carefull when printing [it](https://github.com/Tonikiller10000/LineFollower/blob/main/LineFollower_Pictures/w1.jpg).
+- the case was made with autodesk fusion 360 at the 3d printer and with some M3 screws.

 <table>
   <tr>
     <td><img src="https://github.com/Tonikiller10000/RoboSumo/blob/main/PozeRoboSumo/r2.jpg"  height = 250 ></td>